lospolloshermanos1234/ML-CO_seminar_thesis/README.md

    - `tsp_dataset_with_optimal8.json` contains the **training data** with 300 datapoints.
    - `tsp_dataset_with_optimal9.json` is the **unseen test data** used for evaluation.
    - Ensure the file paths are correctly configured in the pipeline.
+   - Or alternatively use the tsp file to create your won dataset with an error

 3. **Output Path**:
    - Configure the output path for saving results.
 You can do this at the end of both the ML and CO pipeline scripts.